obfuscoder/DCSMissionTweakOld/README.md

 4. GUI

+For the users who like a nice GUI, there will be one.

+## Contributions

 Feel free to contribute to this tool.
+Add issues if you find any bugs and or create pull requests for enhancements/fixes.